parthgarg351/Node_mcu_email_reminder/Readme.md

 # NodeMCU Live Score & Email Notification System
-   - This project is an ESP8266-based notification system that displays emails and live cricket scores on two LCD screens.
+   - This project is an ESP8266-based notification system that displays emails and live cricket scores and News on two LCD screens.
 The system fetches data from a backend server via WiFi and updates the displays accordingly.

 ## Features
 - **WiFi Connectivity**: Connects to a backend server to fetch emails and cricket scores.
 - **Dual LCD Support**: Displays data on a 16x2 LCD (parallel) and a 20x4 LCD (I2C).
 - **Live Cricket Updates**: Retrieves live match scores.
 - **Email Alerts**: Notifies about new emails via LCD and LED blinks.
+- **News Updates**: Displays News if cricket match has not started.
+- **Motivational Quotes**: Displays Quotes if API are not working

 ## Components Used
 - **ESP8266 (NodeMCU)**